Vu

 The Story

-A legendary princess reclines on her juniper couch.
-A stranded storyteller muses in his cell, recalling scenes from Hampstead and Wiltshire, and waiting to be conducted to the princess’s apartment by a torch-bearing guide.
-From time to time, exercising in a courtyard, the storyteller encounters his predecessor, seated beneath a palm tree, fingering prayer beads.
-They exchange words about freedom and captivity, a theme threaded through the narrative, in which the ambivalence of the human condition is poignantly expressed.
+A princess reclines on her juniper couch.
+A captive storyteller muses in his cell, recalling scenes from Hampstead and Wiltshire, and waiting to be conducted to his captor’s apartment by a torch-bearing guide.
+From time to time he meets the old storyteller, seated beneath a palm tree, fingering prayer beads.
+They exchange words about freedom and captivity, a theme that is threaded through the narrative.

 Reader Reviews